HYTLee/ChartTestView/README.md

 # ChartTestView

-This library is created to help draw graphs
+This library is created to help draw graphs.
 Graph is drawing based on the model [DataSet] in which each DataSet is
 ```
 public struct DataSet {